berrberr/streamkeys/README.md

 ##TODO:

-Redo tab stack
+* Redo tab stack
-Add possibility of functions to onclick of BaseController See if media keys will work with mac
+* Add possibility of functions to onclick of BaseController
-Test on Ubuntu
+* See if media keys can work with mac
+* ~~Test on Ubuntu/Linux~~ (works)
+* See if it can work with embedded players (ie. soundcloud).
+Maybe check for existence of some element, if found add tab to stack (should be done after load)?